st0012/object_tracer/README.md

 ## Introduction

-I'm a super lazy person and I hate digging into code.
+I'm a lazy person and I hate digging into code.
 So I created `TappingDevice` to make the program tell me what it does, instead of me reading the code and simulate it in my head.

 ### Contract Tracing For Objects